peteradrichem/Xul/docs/index.rst

 Source
 ------
-The source can be found on Bitbucket_.
+The source can be found on GitHub_.

 Indices and search